Operation Berlin (Arnhem): Operation Market Garden

-Efforts to relieve the 1st Airborne Division
+Relief attempts

 Major General Roy Urquhart, commander of the 1st Airborne Division, originally requested the 1st Polish Brigade to cross the river and take up their positions on the night of 21 September.
 Neither unit had any boats and the Poles withdrew to Driel for the night, setting up a hedgehog defence.
 Elements of XXX Corps reached Driel the following day but at the same time the Germans formed a blocking line to the west to prevent an Allied advance on the road bridge.
-During the day the 1st Division found six rubber boats and again assisted the Polish attempt to cross.
+During the day the 1st Airborne Division found six rubber boats and again assisted the Polish attempt to cross.
 That night the plan was put into operation but the tow rope to pull the boats across snapped and the oars were too small to row against the river's strong current.
 55 men crossed but only 35 were able to reach the British positions.

-On 23 September, the 43rd (Wessex) Division arrived at Driel in strength and offered assault boats for the Poles.
+On 23 September, the 43rd (Wessex) Division (Major General Ivor Thomas) arrived at Driel in strength and offered assault boats for the Poles.
 Unfortunately, these arrived late and the Poles, unfamiliar with the craft, were able to put only 153 men across the river – less than a quarter of the hoped for reinforcement.
 On 24 September, Horrocks visited the Polish positions to assess the situation.
 That afternoon a conference was held at Valburg to discuss how best to relieve what was left of the 1st Airborne Division.
-Major General Ivor Thomas of the 43rd (Wessex) Division outlined a plan to put across a battalion of his division and one of the Polish battalions – to the fury of their commander Major General Stanisław Sosabowski.
+Thomas outlined a plan to put across a battalion of his division and one of the Polish battalions – to the fury of their commander Major General Stanisław Sosabowski.
 Despite this it seems that Horrocks realised that the position of the 1st Airborne Division was untenable and plans were drawn up for its withdrawal.
-That night's attempt to cross the river was disastrous.
+That night's attempt to cross the river was a disaster.
 Insufficient boats arrived for both battalions and only the 4th Battalion of the Dorsetshire Regiment made the attempt.
 Unfortunately, their crossing arrived on prepared German positions and of the 315 men who crossed before daylight, over 200 were captured.
 Two men who did reach the Airborne forces carried copies of the withdrawal plan for Urquhart's consideration.